Over the next few weeks I want to post a few articles about some of my favorite operational tricks that I’ve seen while working at Stripe.

 We import data by emitting lines over a fast queueing

-system (NSQ), archiving batches of it to S3, and then
+system (buffered Kafka 3), archiving batches of it to S3,

 One of the hazards of any software stack is that unexpected breakages will happen.
 For a typical web service, this often takes the form of an exception raised internally and then converted to an HTTP 500 and returned to the user.